Airlines are feeding air traffic controllers as they miss their first full paychecks

 "This is day one," he said of controllers missing their first full paychecks.
 "Day two gets harder, [and] day three is harder after that, as expenses continue to roll [in]."

-Duffy also noted that controllers are calling in sick in larger numbers than usual, as some look for side gigs with companies like Uber or DoorDash to pay the bills during the shutdown.
+Duffy also noted that controllers are calling in sick in larger numbers than usual, as some seek side gigs with companies like Uber or DoorDash to make ends meet during the shutdown.

 Speaking at the same event, National Air Traffic Controllers Association President Nick Daniels also emphasized the financial pressure on his members.